I’ve Faced Many Job Rejections. What do I do?

 Stay Positive After Every Job Rejection

-Apart from the practical steps that you can take, such as those mentioned above, you require a positive attitude on the emotional and mental part of things.
+Apart from the practical steps, you can take, such as those mentioned above, you require a positive attitude on things' emotional and mental part.

 Repetitive rejection can take a toll on the strongest of heads.
-A sure shot way to steer clear of it is to surround yourself with positive vibes, which ranges from the things you read or watch to the people around you.
+A sure shot way to steer clear of it is to surround yourself with positive vibes, ranging from the things you read or watch to the people around you.